 From India, there are a few (I started off with Praveen Kumar) but recently I found Alexander Babu did a superb job with his talk on MSV and Yesudas.
 I will be paying more attention to him – he has great potentials.
 But the person that I listen in Tamil often these days is not a stand-up comedian or a movie actor.
 He is actually a public debater, guest speaker, (toastmaster if you may) and motivator – Kavingar Dr Mohana Sundaram.

-If you can understand Tamil and married with kids, you need to listen to his talks & speeches in Youtube at least once a week.
+If you can understand Tamil and married with kids, you need to listen to his talks & speeches on Youtube at least once a week.
 His speeches are hilarious, makes a lot of sense and wise.
-The main reason I listen to him is because he explains on how not to get stressful and how to take things easy irrespective whether it is family or work related stress.
-His insight on Indian Feng Shui, religion rites and fake news on the internet is truly interesting.
+The main reason I listen to him is that he explains how not to get stressful and how to take things easy irrespective whether it is family or work-related stress.
+His insight on Indian Feng Shui, religious rites and fake news on the internet is truly interesting.

 Dave Chappelle in one of his early comedy stand-up – it is so original and sticks down to the reality especially on the gays and pizza delivery.
 He is probably a few comedians that tell the truth as it is on the public stage and without any political statements as part of his comedy (unlike George Lopez who have very strong words for Trump due to the President’s rule on immigrants)

-And he can speak like a “White Guy, Black Guy” in the same statement – he does have a very good clear voice.
-And yes, there are some controversial statements on Michael Jackson’s victims, referring to LGBT as “the alphabet people” during his stand up comedy but one needs to dive through these to see the creativity of his comedy.
-Just see his comedy on Michael Jackson for instance, Dave said “Michael is dead for almost 10 years but he got 2 new cases” – that is funny indeed.
+And Dave Chappelle can speak like a “White Guy, Black Guy” in the same statement – he does have a very good clear voice.
+And yes, there are some controversial statements on Michael Jackson’s victims, referring to LGBT as “the alphabet people” during his stand up comedy but one needs to dive through these to see the creativity of Dave Chappelle’s comedy.
+Just see Dave Chappelle’s comedy on Michael Jackson for instance, Dave said “Michael is dead for almost 10 years but he got 2 new cases” – that is funny indeed.

-I have heard his latest stand-up comedy over Netflix titled “Sticks And Stones” and it is brilliant as usual despite claiming its own set of controversies:-
+I have heard Dave Chappelle’s latest stand-up comedy over Netflix titled “Sticks And Stones” and it is brilliant as usual despite claiming its own set of controversies:-

 “I know more than half the people in this room have been molested in their lives.
 But it wasn’t no godd*mn Michael Jackson, was it?
 This kid got his d*ck sucked by the King of Pop!